Components

 For

-example, consider this Comment
+example, consider this Comment component:

 src={props.author.avatarUrl}